nitishspatkar/nitishspatkar.github.io/README.md

 <br>
 March 2022-Present
 <br>
+*   Teaching Requirements Engineering at bachelor's level (substitute).
 *   Managing several projects with our industry partners.
-*   Supervising bachelor and master thesis and guiding students through the whole process of problem identification and proposing and validating a solution.
+*   Supervising bachelor and master thesis and guiding students through the whole process of problem identification and proposing, and validating a solution.
 *   Preparing project proposals to acquire funding.

 **University of Bern**, as a **Research assistant**